tscott-1/tscott-1.github.io/README.md

 - [ ] Deployed on GitHub pages.
 - [ ] Implements responsive design principles.
 - [ ] Uses semantic HTML.

+My project has a landing page with a profile picture, a short biography and a list of my skills.
+An additional page has been added to showcase current and future projects, and I have also added in placeholder links from the landing page for a 'books' and a 'hikes' page where I would like to showcase books I have read and hikes I have done in future.
+In both the landing page and the projects page, I have put in a header menu allowing users to navigate to my information or the contact form on the header page, the projects page, and in future the additional hikes and books pages.

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.